jamilbk/tensortastic/README.md

 **Experimental Tensorflow bindings for Elixir**

-Disclaimer: This project is not yet meant to be used and serves primarily as a learning exercise for Tensorflow and Elixir.
+Disclaimer: This project is a WIP and nothing but `TF_Version()` is implemented yet.

 ## Installation

+Requirements:
+1. A built libtensorflow.so 0.12.1 for your platform must be in `priv/`.
+Building tensorflow is not covered here.

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: